Fox News 'Disappears' Their 'Border Crisis' Hysteria

-Category: World Politics Hits: 4The Biden Administration, faced with a high number of unaccompanied minors at the border... ...came up with a plan... ...implemented the plan... and reduced the number of children in border control custody for more than 72 hours to ZERO.
+Category: World Politics Hits: 6The Biden Administration, faced with a high number of unaccompanied minors at the border... ...came up with a plan... ...implemented the plan... and reduced the number of children in border control custody for more than 72 hours to ZERO.
 Got to thank the men & women coordinating safe placement of unaccompanied minors arriving at our border.
 March 28 saw 4,078 children in CBP holding >72 hrs.
 Now?
 ZERO.
 Challenges remain, but this team is handling its business! @CBP @DHSgov @ICEgov @HHSGov @DeptofDefense @fema pic.twitter.com/sMOLf01wqN — Susan Rice (@AmbRice46) May 6, 2021 Unaccompanied minors are no longer being warehoused by border patrol because of the COMPETENCE of this administration.

 Read more https://crooksandliars.com/2021/05/fox-news-disappears-their-border-crisis